Lymphedema Pump - Compression Pumps for Lymphedema Treatment

 What is Lymphedema?

 Lymphedema is characterized by a retention of fluid and tissue swelling.
 The fluid retention and swelling is caused by a lymphatic system which has been compromised.
-Often times fatigue will accompany a heavy and swollen limb or an accumulation of fluid in other areas of the body which can include the neck or head.
-If left untreated, early stages of lymphedema can cause skin to begin discoloring and continue to grow in severity until deformation occurs.
+Often times fatigue will accompany a heavy and swollen limb or an accumulation of fluid in other areas of the body, including the neck or head.
+If left untreated, early stages of lymphedema can cause the skin to discolor and grow in severity until deformation occurs.

-Effecting nearly 140 million people through out the world, lymphedema is primarily a hereditary condition (primary).
-Injuries to the lymphatic vessels after lymph node dissection, surgery or radiation treatments can also compromise the lyhmpatic system and spur on lymphedema (secondary).
+Affecting nearly 140 million people throughout the world, lymphedema is primarily a hereditary condition.
+Injuries to the lymphatic vessels after lymph node dissection, surgery or radiation treatments can also compromise the lymphatic system and spur on lymphedema (secondary).
 In patients who have undergone radiation therapy for cancer treatments, lymphedema may take months or even years before developing.

 Indications